 - ‘Root barriers’ are an alternative method of tree management, which involves excavating a deep, narrow trench between the tree and the building into which special large rigid plastic sheets are inserted.
 This offers the advantage of retaining attractive trees, while protecting the foundations.

-Can I claim for insurance?
+Can I claim for subsidence on my insurance?

 Most insurance claims for alleged subsidence are rejected because the cause lies elsewhere, such as poorly built conservatories pulling away from the house.